Menu

 Is an ACCA qualification recognised in Gibraltar?

 Yes, fully.
 Gibraltar aligns with UK professional standards.
-ACCA, ACA, CIMA and other UK bodies are all recognised by employers and the FSC.
-EU qualifications are also accepted.
+ACCA, ACA, CIMA and other UK bodies are recognised by employers and the GFSC.
+EU professional qualifications are also accepted.

 What is the Gibraltar Financial Services Commission?

-The FSC is Gibraltar's financial regulator, equivalent to the FCA in the UK.
+The GFSC is Gibraltar's financial regulator, broadly equivalent to the FCA in the UK.
 It licenses and supervises banks, funds, insurance firms, DLT providers and other financial services businesses operating in Gibraltar.

 Are finance salaries in Gibraltar paid in GBP or EUR?

 Gibraltar uses the Gibraltar Pound (GIP), which is pegged 1:1 to GBP.
-Most salaries are quoted in GBP and paid in GIP.
+Most salaries are quoted and paid in GIP.
 Some international firms pay in GBP directly.
+Either way, purchasing power is equivalent to GBP given the peg.

 How competitive is the Gibraltar finance job market?

-It's a small market with a limited talent pool.
-For qualified professionals with 2+ years of experience, there's genuine demand.
-Junior roles are more competitive, but local firms do sponsor qualifications for promising candidates.
+It is a small market with a limited local talent pool.
+For qualified professionals with two or more years of relevant experience, there is genuine demand.
+Junior roles are more competitive, but many local firms sponsor qualifications for promising candidates they want to develop internally.